Hypoval-ent/DL-Project/README.md

 # Depth Anything Fine-Tuning on Cityscapes

 ## Overview
 This project fine-tunes the Depth Anything model for urban scene depth estimation using the Cityscapes dataset.
+Since the depth anything model is good for generalisation it fails for specific dataset like cityscapes we are fine tuning the model for this

 ## Objective
 - Improve depth prediction for urban environments